doersino/aerialbot/README.md

 *These are ideas more than anything else – don't expect them to be implemented any time soon.*

-* Commission [@smolrobots](https://twitter.com/smolrobots/status/1224096411056320514) to draw a little mascot – maybe a satellite with a camera, or planet earth taking a selfie.
+* Commission [@smolrobots](https://mastodon.social/@smolrobots) to draw a little mascot – maybe a satellite with a camera, or planet earth taking a selfie.
 * Maybe split `aerialbot.py` up into multiple modules, take inspiration from [here](https://github.com/joaquinlpereyra/twitterImgBot).
 This might not be required right now, but would help if any of the ideas listed below are implemented.
 * Add an option to use [OSM/Nominatim](https://nominatim.org/release-docs/develop/api/Reverse/) for reverse geocoding.
 This could go along with a refactor where a `ReverseGeocoder` interface is introduced, which two classes `TwitterReverseGeocoder` (with a constructor taking the Twitter credentials) and `OsmReverseGeocoder` implement.
 The config file would have to be extended with a reverse geocoder selection option, plus a reverse geocode string template and an explanation of the available variables (which may differ depending on the selected geocoder).
-This reverse geocode string would then be referencable in the tweet/toot templates.
+This reverse geocode string would then be referencable in the post template.
 * In addition to `GeoShape.random_geopoint`, also implement a `Shape.random_edge_geopoint` function for generating points on the edge of polygons (and polylines), and make it available via a config setting.
 This would 1. help test whether a given shapefile is accurate (and whether its projection is suitable), and 2. enable posting images of coastlines or border regions, which might be interesting.
 Random point selection on polygon outlines would need to be done by randomly picking a segment of the outline via a distribution based on a prefix sum of the haversine distances along the outlines, then uniformly picking a point along the chosen segment (or linearly interpolating).
 * Similarly, if a shapefile with (multi)points instead of a polygon or polyline is given, randomly select a location among those points.
 This could be used to set up a bot that posts landmarks belonging to a certain category around the world (if such data is publicly available, that is – I'm sure [OSM data](https://wiki.openstreetmap.org/wiki/Shapefiles) could be [filtered](https://github.com/osmcode/pyosmium/blob/master/examples/filter_coastlines.py) accordingly).
 For example: [Airports](https://airports-list.com/iata-code).
 * Support Bing Maps as a tile source.
 That'd involve parametrizing how map tiles are accessed since Bing Maps doesn't use the x-y-z coordinate system favored by most every other service, instead employing [its own "Quadkeys" tile indexing approach](https://docs.microsoft.com/en-us/bingmaps/articles/bing-maps-tile-system) which essentially encodes a path along a quad tree.